Gene therapy for color blindness: Achromatopsia

 Individuals with congenital achromatopsia tend to have typical opsin genes, but have a mutation in another gene downstream in the phototransduction pathway (e.g. GNAT2 protein) that prevents their cones (and therefore photopic vision) from functioning.
 Achromats rely solely on their scotopic vision.
 The severity of achromatopsia is much higher than dichromacy, not only in the lack of color vision, but also in co-occurring symptoms photophobia, nystagmus and poor visual acuity.

-Retinal Gene Therapy
+Retinal gene therapy

 Gene therapies aim to inject functional copies of missing or mutated genes into affected individuals by the use of viral vectors.
 Using a replication-defective recombinant adeno-associated virus (rAAV) as a vector, the cDNA of the affected gene can be delivered to the cones at the back of the retina typically via subretinal injection.
 Intravitreal injections are much less invasive, but not yet as effective as subretinal injections.
 Upon gaining the gene, the cone begins to express the new photopigment.
 The effect is ideally permanent.